Sakai-san/lineare-algebra/course/chapter4.md

 Matrizenmultiplikation
     AB=C

-where A a matrix of size m×n and B a matrix of size m′×n′.
+where A is a m×n matrix of size and B a matrix of size m′×n′.
 The multiplication is possible only if n=m′.
-Matrix C size is m×n′ .
+Matrix C size is m×n′
+.
 AB≠AB
 Let K=T